RadicalOfficial/Super-Mario-Maker-2/README.md

 # Level Data Blocks
 The first block you'll most likely see is this block:<br>
 ![image](https://github.com/RadicalOfficial/Super-Mario-Maker-2/assets/125277461/8fb417b5-fcdf-421f-b8f3-96ad82029de4)<br>
-If you click on it, you'll get the data of the Level by it's Level ID.
+If you click on it, you'll get the data of the Level by its Level ID.
 Check out [MakerCentral](https://makercentral.io) and put any code you want to see!
 ## Secondary Blocks
 Here are the list of booleans that will return true or false depending on the level ID<br>
 ![image](https://github.com/RadicalOfficial/Super-Mario-Maker-2/assets/125277461/776a1471-d8bf-4e52-8cab-33c9bd535257)